 Applicants must be aged 18 years or older, and an Australian citizen or permanent resident, to enrol in this course.

 Please note: successful completion of the UCWE does not guarantee recruitment, selection or training as a policing student, or future employment with the NSW Police Force.

 Study mode and key dates

-The UCWE is offered predominantly by online distance education and studied full-time.
-It includes a final face-to-face examination.
+The UCWE is offered online and includes a final face-to-face examination.

 Please note: the UCWE final face-to-face examination is held at a study centre in Dubbo, Port Macquarie, Sydney or Wagga Wagga.
 Examination centres available for each session will be dependent on demand.
 In exceptional circumstances, students unable to attend the planned examination date may be eligible for a second examination date – these situations will be determined on a case-by-case basis only.

 |201815 GD (online 12 weeks)||8 January 2018||7 April 2018|

 |201830 GD (online 12 weeks)||26 February 2018||2 June 2018|